Frequently Asked Questions

 I can't register.
 Where's the e-mail for completing my registration?

-The most common reason you did not receive e-mail to activate your registration is that you made an error when typing your e-mail address.
-This happens in 1 out of 17 attempts.
+The most common reason you did not receive e-mail to activate your registration is that you made an error when entering your e-mail address.
+In the past 7 years, this has happened about 83,000 times out of 1,545,000 attempts to register (roughly 1 out of every 19 attempts).
 What to do?
-Register again with your correct e-mail address.
+Register again by copying and pasting your correct e-mail address.
+Some Web browsers may auto-fill the wrong e-mail address, so make sure it's the right one.

 Your e-mail address is correct, but the confirmation message is not in your Inbox.
 Rather it ends up in your Spam or Junk folder because the e-mail comes from an automated source.
 Look in your Spam and Junk folders for a message from firstname.lastname@example.org (IU Plagiarism Tutorials and Tests).